 “Community-Based Inclusive Innovation” is derived from the “geography of innovation” field and some of its leading scholars.
-However, beyond looking at a region’s innovation system from the spatial perspective of firm concentration, business ecosystems, industry clusters, technology parks and innovation districts it suggests viewing innovation as a societal and communal phenomenon that is citizen-driven creating socio-economic value primarily “in” and “for” the local.
-It is also distinct from the dominant narrative of technology-based and venture capital-backed innovation mythologized by the Silicon Valley model.
+However, beyond looking at a region’s innovation system from the spatial perspective of firm concentration, business ecosystems, industry clusters, technology parks and innovation districts it suggests viewing innovation as a societal and communal phenomenon that is participatory and citizen-driven creating socio-economic value primarily “in” and “for” the local.
+It is also distinct from the dominant narrative of technology-based and venture capital-backed innovation popularized by the Silicon Valley ideology.

 The concept of Community-Based Inclusive Innovation is framed as:

 In this view, all the ingredients for value creation are “present” or “localized” in the community itself yet remain untapped or underutilized as a result of systemic barriers and other factors such as social isolation, poverty, socio-economic inequalities and general lack of opportunities.
 Local innovation resources include: a) “people-centric” gifts: knowledge, resourcefulness, ideas, dreams for a better future, ingenuity, imagination, networks, wisdom, lived experiences, histories, new perspectives, trust and goodwill; b) physical spaces, buildings and infrastructure (so-called “Third Places” that can be repurposed, reconfigured, re-imagined for new uses); and c) introduction of new tools and enabling technologies that are accessible to the community-at-large fueling the imagination and actualization of ideas.
 Adopting this perspective reveals that even so-called disadvantaged communities have an abundance of resources rather than being considered having a deficit of means to engage in innovation practices, processes and ecosystems.

 (2) Innovation as a Community-Engaged Participatory Process